cs-tungthanh/doc-learn-everything/Database/Database - Indexing, Keys.md

 > **If this composite key is set as a primary key → It must be not NULL + must UNIQUE**
 > In case it is not PK → it can be null + duplicate

-# INDEXING
+# Overview
-## Definition
-- The index is nothing but a data structure that **stores the values for a specific column** in a table.
-An index is created on a column of a table.
+- The index is nothing but a data structure that **store the values for a specific column** in a table (an index is created on a column table).
-- Improve the speed of data retrieval operations
+- Improve the speed of data retrieval operations.
-- With `DML` operations, indices are updated, so write operations are quite costly with indexes.
+- With DML operations, indices are updated, so write operations are quite costly with indexes.
    - The more indices you have, the greater the cost.
-	- Indexes are used to ==make READ operations faster==.
+   - Indexes are used to make READ operations faster.
-	- So if you have a system that is ==written-heavy but not read-heavy==, think hard about whether you need an index or not.
+   - So if you have a system that is **written-heavy** but not **read-heavy**, think hard about whether you need an index or not.
 - **Cardinality** is IMPORTANT
-	- **cardinality** means the **number of distinct values in a column**.
+   - **Cardinality** means the **number of distinct values in a column**.
    - If you create an index in a column that has low cardinality, that’s not going to be beneficial since the index should reduce search space.
 Low cardinality does not significantly reduce search space.

 ## Indexing Question
 ### 1. What would happen without an index? - FULL Table Scan